 If your typical production is multi-row, multi-layer case packing then the Virtuo is not the right fit for you.

 It is noteworthy to mention that all these other “multi-row, multi-layer auto-packers” process the cartons through a curved arch which unfortunately makes them incompatible with corrugated cartons.
-Here — IMPACK’s Auto packer, the Virtuo, would be the most fitting solution.
-We do not say this out of bias towards our packaging solutions, but simply because the Virtuo has the distinctive ability to process these corrugated cartons without curving them!
+Here — IMPACK’s Automatic packer, the Virtuo, would be the most fitting solution.
+We do not say this out of bias towards our packing solutions, but simply because the Virtuo has the distinctive ability to process these corrugated cartons without curving them!

-Arguably, the Ergosa can be adapted to do the bundling too, but the Ergosa is a better fit for when you’re exclusively doing case packing or alternating between case packing and banding on the same folder-gluer.
+Arguably, the Ergosa packer can be adapted to do the bundling too, but the Ergosa is a better fit for when you’re exclusively doing case packing or alternating between case packing and banding on the same folder-gluer.

 After all, the Ergosa is a packer designed to pack boxes into cases.

-When is a Fully-Auto Everio stacker better?
+A. When is a Fully-Automatic Everio stacker better?

-A Fully-Auto Everio stacker is a better choice if you’re in the e-commerce industry, you produce wine in box, or you do fairly simple cartons.
+A Fully-Auto Everio stacker is a better choice if you’re in the e-commerce industry, you produce wine-in-box, or you do fairly simple cartons.

-When is a Semi-Auto Everio stacker better?
+B. When is a Semi-Automatic Everio stacker better?

 A Semi-Auto Everio stacker is a better choice if you need to produce a small proportion of crash-lock/auto-bottom boxes (which have to be inverted into batches) in addition to the simple cartons you regularly produce.